Build-Week-SF-Recipes-Cookbook/backend/README.md

 ## Add Ingredient to the Recipe - pass recipeId
 ### POST  "/api/ingredients/5"

+:coffee: Adds the ingredients to the recipe Id.

 RESTRICTED ROUTE

 Notes: Only Registered User with valid login token can access this route.
-Adds the ingredients to the recipe Id.

     request:
     {